Fletcher Farm School

-The school teaches a broad range of skills including fiber arts, woodworking, pottery, jewelry and photography.
+The school taught a broad range of skills including fiber arts, woodworking, pottery, jewelry and photography.

+The School has rebranded and is now called Create Together at Fletcher Farm, and has changed its ethos.

 Location

 The school is on Vermont Route 103 between Ludlow and Proctorsville.

 It lies in Vermont's beautiful Green Mountains.

 The property is at the east end of the village of Ludlow.
 It was settled in 1783 by Jesse Fletcher and Lucy Keyes.

 The first frame house they built is said to be the oldest in the town.
 In 1805 they built a larger addition.
 Both were still in use as of 2014.

 The property stayed in the family, and successive owners added buildings.

 These include barns and cabins where visitors can stay during summer courses.

 At other times students can stay in Ludlow.
 The Society of Vermont Artists and Craftsmen runs a small arts-and-crafts store at the school in summer.

 School history

 Allen M. Fletcher, a banker, was governor of Vermont in 1912–15.
 His widow and daughters gave the property to the YWCA in 1928 for use as a training school.
 The program did not succeed and in 1933 the YWCA returned the property to the Fletchers.

 Later that year a non-profit educational foundation was formed named Fletcher Farm Inc.

 It was given the property, including the buildings and about 400 acre of meadows and forest, on condition that the property should always by used for educational purposes.
 The original trustees included Dorothy Canfield Fisher and Robert Frost.

 The school gave various adult education courses over the next fifteen years.

 For example, in the summer of 1934 Grace Coyle organized a two-week group work institute for forty YWCA and settlement house workers at Fletcher Farm.

 In 1935 two theologians, Paul Tillich and Henry Nelson Wieman, spent ten days at a religious retreat at Fletcher Farm.
 In 1955, Martin Luther King Jr. wrote his doctoral dissertation on the differences in the two men's views of God.

 In 1948 the farmhouse, sugar house and barns were leased to the non-profit Society of Vermont Craftsmen.

 They have operated the Fletcher Farm Craft School ever since.

 The noted weaver Berta Frey was an instructor at the Fletcher Farm School in the early years.

 Irene Slater taught at the school in the 1950s, described as a "professional decorator, specializing in the reproduction of reverse painting of old clock and mirror glasses.
 Collector of original pieces."

 Ronald Alfred Slayton taught summer courses at the school in the 1950s and 1960s, where he developed a naturalistic style of watercolor painting, rich in color.

 Joseph Skinger taught jewelry for several years at the school.